jodawink/EduMonsters/README.md

 The Educational Game Platform is designed to provide an engaging and educational experience.
 Test your knowledge, defeat monsters, and explore a world of learning.
 The included backend administration panel makes it easy for educators to customize quizzes and questions.

+To try a demo quiz, go to: https://edumonsters.net/  Click 'Student', enter code: qnux, then click 'Enter'

 ## Features

 - **Quiz Adventure**: Engage in an exciting quiz-based adventure.